-Construction has begun; a Notice to Proceed was issued by the City Engineer on 9/16/19.
+Construction is substantially complete; a Notice to Proceed was issued by the City Engineer on 9/16/19.
 Most work was complete as of November 25, 2020.
-The street was permanently reopened to two-way traffic on 11/25/20 and will be maintained during minor remaining construction.
-There will be a winter shutdown of construction, with minor concrete flatwork, tree planting and swale vegetation planting to be completed between 3/1/2021 and 5/15/2021 following relocation of remaining utility poles by Pacific Power prior to 3/01/2021.
+The street was permanently reopened to two-way traffic on 11/25/20 with minor punchlist items remaining.

 PBOT has partnered with Portland Parks & Recreation, the Portland Water Bureau, the Bureau of Environmental Services, and adjacent property owners to make this project a reality.

-- Fully reconstruct the existing failing asphalt street with new concrete pavement
+- Fully reconstructed the existing failing asphalt street with new concrete pavement

-- Add multi-use paths with bike-dedicated lanes on both sides of the street
+- Added multi-use paths with bike-dedicated lanes on both sides of the street

-- Replace the existing century-old cast iron water main with a new ductile iron water main
+- Replaced the existing century-old cast iron water main with a new ductile iron water main

 - NE 47th Avenue from north of NE Columbia Blvd to NE Buffalo Street